styfle/awesome-desktop-js/README.md

 * [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (macOS 10.10+, Windows 1809+ and Ubuntu 16.04+)
 * [azula](https://github.com/maierfelix/azula) - azula is a lightweight GPU accelerated HTML GUI for native JavaScript applications (Windows only, based on Ultralight)
 * [Ultralight](https://github.com/ultralight-ux/Ultralight) - lightweight, cross-platform, pure-GPU, HTML rendering engine for desktop apps and games. (macOS Sierra or later, Windows 7+ and Ubuntu or Debian 9.5+)
+* [Tauri](https://tauri.studio/) - Build desktop apps with Node.js and a system webview.
+For the webview, Tauri uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML(IE10/11) or Webkit via EdgeHTML/Chakra on Windows.

 ### LibUI